Degenerative chain transfer

-In polymer chemistry, degenerative chain transfer (also called degenerate chain transfer) is a process that can occur in a radical polymerization whereby reactivity of active centres are changed, hence significantly influencing the molecular weight distribution of the resulting product.
+In polymer chemistry, degenerative chain transfer (also called degenerate chain transfer) is a process that can occur in a radical polymerization where the active site is transferred from one site along the polymer chain to another site, without changing the active site's reactivity (hence the term "degenerate," signifying that the pre- and post-transfer active sites have the same energy or reactivity).
+Thus, the prevalence of degenerative chain transfer in relation to other chain transfer mechanisms has a significant influence on the molecular weight distribution of the resulting product.

 In chain polymerization processes it is observed that during the chemical reactions an active centre on a growing chain is transferred from a growing macromolecule - P• - or oligomer to another molecule (transfer agent XR) or to another site on the same molecule.